 A groundbreaking collaboration of the nation’s leading Black news publishers.

-Word In Black is led by national journalist Nick Charles, with support from Maya Pottiger, a data journalist, reporters and editors at ten of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
+Word In Black is led by managing director Liz Dwyer, with support from education data journalist Maya Pottiger as well as reporters and editors at 10 of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
 LMF is a 501 (c)(3) organization focused on helping local media companies reinvent business models for news.
 LMF serves as the manager and fiscal sponsor of Word In Black.

 Thanks to our supporters:

 The AFRO-American Newspaper (the AFRO), with offices in Baltimore, MD and Washington, D.C., is the longest continuously running family-owned newspaper in the United States and was rated by Nielsen as the nation’s #1 Black newspaper.
 For 128 years, The AFRO has acknowledged, celebrated and preserved African-American history and is the premier source of information for our communities locally and globally.

 For more than 50 years, The Atlanta Voice has ably provided a voice for the voiceless without fear or favor and is proud to continue its legacy as a voice for those who still need a platform to plead their causes.
 It is the largest audited African American community newspaper in Georgia with over 600 distribution locations throughout the Atlanta metropolitan area, with digital distribution on www.theatlantavoice.com, email, social and mobile apps.
 The Atlanta Voice has continued to evolve as it redefines, redirects and refocuses its efforts to better connect with the community it serves.